 Should Siblings Attend Camp Together?

 At our children’s summer camp outside of Chicago, we have sessions for girls-only, boys-only, and a blended session (with intentional opportunities for them to interact).
-So there are options when considering what the best option for a single child.
-When there are more than one child in a family, you should also consider whether it’s better for them to attend camp together, or to be able to have their own individual camp experience.
+So there are options when considering the best option for a single child.
+When there are other siblings in the family, you should also consider whether it’s better for them to attend camp together, or to be able to have their own individual camp experience.

 Consider whether the individual child would benefit specifically from a blended experience or if a single-sex atmosphere would give the child more freedom to just be themselves free of that particular pressure.
 (More on the benefits of single-sex camps at this link).